Guides for SE student projects »

 Troubleshooting

-If you encounter issues when using the VS Code debugger, refer to the detailed troubleshooting guide given here.
+If you encounter other issues when using the VS Code debugger, refer to the detailed troubleshooting guide given here.

 Contributors: Sulaksha Muthukrishnan (@crmlatte)